LeilaMansouri07/Event-Management-System/README.md

 * Service layer contains business logic and throws exceptions.
 * Controller layer handles these exceptions globally using `@ControllerAdvice` with `GlobalExceptionHandler` for proper HTTP responses.
 * Repository layer generally returns empty results or relies on Spring Data exceptions.
-* This project is at a **junior level** for practicing Spring Boot basics, proper package structure, exception handling, and unit testing.